What California Employees Are Exempt from FLSA Overtime Laws?

 California’s labor laws are more stringent than the Federal overtime laws and are arguably among the most stringent in the nation.
 In order to protect employees from being taken advantage of, California exempt employees must meet rigorous requirements.
-In summary, California’s exempt employees include those who qualify under the following exemptions (unless otherwise noted, these employees must also meet the minimum salary test in which they receive at least twice the state’s minimum wages as salary):
+In summary, exempt employees under California law include those who qualify under the following exemptions (unless otherwise noted, these employees must also meet the minimum salary test in which they receive at least twice the state’s minimum wages as salary):

 - Primary responsibilities are management of the business, department, or subdivision